v2pro/v2pro.github.io/generics.md

 }
 ```

-The actual implementation should be concrete (generics expanded):
+So that the code can be simple, just as if we have function overloading like Java.
+But the actual implementation should be concrete, without reflection:

 ```golang
 func Compare_int(